Linkurious/documentation-resources/User-Data Store Migration/README.md

   -o OUTPUT, --out OUTPUT
-                        the output file for the new import instructions (default: export-parsed.sql) --dialect {mysql,mariadb,mssql}
+                        the output file for the new import instructions (default: export-parsed.sql) -d DUMP_SCHEMA, --dump-schema DUMP_SCHEMA
+                        the output file in json format of the schema used to create the output, compatible with the schema option (default: not exported) --dialect {mysql,mariadb,mssql}
                         the dialect of the destination database (default: mysql)
+  --schema SCHEMA       the file containing the destination schema structure,
+                        it is a *.json file containing the mapping as { "table name": ["list of columns"] } (default: everything is created according to the input file)
 ```

 However it is possible to quickly modify the tool to change / add conversion rules to adapt it to your needs.